olsenben/Establishing-Baseline-EMG-Signals-for-Simple-Hand-Gestures/Milestone-Report.md

 * Do the results generalize across populations?

 ## What Are Your Deliverables?
--Original raw dataset .
+* Original raw dataset .
--A wrangled dataset for each decomposition of signals and categorical variables.
+* A wrangled dataset for each decomposition of signals and categorical variables.
-  -Corrected EMG signals.
+  * Corrected EMG signals.
-  -Extracted Amplitude over adjacent windows.
+  * Extracted Amplitude over adjacent windows.
-  -Extracted Amplitude over overlapping windows.
+  * Extracted Amplitude over overlapping windows.
-  -Extracted EMG signal Envelope.
+  * Extracted EMG signal Envelope.
--Codebase for data wranngling, exploratory analysis, and statistical inference.
+* Codebase for data wranngling, exploratory analysis, and statistical inference.
--Textual analysis of the data, and discussion of the results.
+* Textual analysis of the data, and discussion of the results.
--Slide deck summarizing findings.
+* Slide deck summarizing findings.